Finding documents

 await bar.sync()

-Two merging strategies are available: local
+Two merging strategies are available: local and remote.

 Remote Merge Strategy